Let’s ‘Take On’ Lent in 2020!

-Join the Cathedral Congregation this year and Take On rather than Give Up something for Lent.
-There is something for everyone—worship, music, fellowship, dinner, and your choice of five class offerings.
+Join the Cathedral Congregation and Take On rather than Give Up something for Lent.
+There is something for everyone—retreat, worship, music, fellowship, dinner, and four class offerings.

 Registration is now open.
 We hope you join our Lenten journey!

 Our Journey Through Lent

 ■ Ash Wednesday (February 26)

 The Holy Eucharist with Imposition of Ashes will be offered three times: 7:30 am (Bethlehem Chapel), noon (nave), and 7 pm (nave).
 The evening service will also be webcast live.

 Guest spiritual director Nancy Bieber will lead participants through the retreat, exploring what it means to be more attentive to the constant reality of God’s presence throughout daily life.
 How can we live so our experience of the Sacred is deepened throughout all our days—especially during Lent?